Ilovecatz17/remote-model-access/README.md

 # welcome to remote model access
 these apps allow you to chat with a llm running on a separate machine which is either on the same internet on your iPhone, Apple watch(coming soon), or Apple TV (coming soon)  or on the same tailscale network (Tailnet), from anywhere.
 # how to set up tailscale to let you use your server endpoint on any machine on your tailnet
+## Normal method (works only for devices on your Tailnet)
+📡 Look at your server url that you're hosting from your device and copy the numbers after the ":" at the end, which is your port number.
+Example: "11435"

+📡 Go to the Tailscale admin page and copy your devices' address that you're hosting from.
+Example "100.20.300.40"

+📡 Add the port number to the end of the address, for example, "100.20.300.40:11435"

+📡 Enter this url into the corresponding settings area in the app.

+## funnel method (works with any device, even if its not on your Tailnet)
-## assuming both the llm server is successfully hosting and the app is running on your device:
+### assuming both the llm server is successfully hosting and the app is running on your device:
 read this for more information: https://tailscale.com/kb/1223/funnel

 📡 Go to the settings tab.